lauralwd/lauralwd.github.io/_posts/2021-07-01-post-nanopore-assembly-notes.md

 toc: true
 ---

-In this post, I adocument the _Azolla_ lab protocol for nanopore DNA metagenomics sequencing.
+In this post, I document the _Azolla_ lab protocol for nanopore DNA metagenomics sequencing.
 <!--more-->
 It should be updated kind-of-regularly when applicable, and may be used by future _Azolla_ lab members or anyone else interested in starting nanopore sequencing.
 # DNA extraction